 Treating Pressure Injuries: Surgery

-A large pressure ulcer is a threat to your health.
+A large pressure injury is a threat to your health.
 Without surgical repair, these wounds can take a long time to heal.
 This can raise the risk for serious complications.
-If you think surgical repair of an ulcer is needed, review the goals of care with a healthcare provider.
+If you think surgical repair of an injury is needed, review the goals of care with a healthcare provider.
 Also be sure you get good nutrition.

-The goal is to close the ulcer and provide padding over the bony prominence.
+The goal is to close the injury and provide padding over the bony prominence.
 Healthy tissue from another part of the body is often used.
-A muscle flap is one of the best surgical interventions, since a flap retains its own blood supply.
+A muscle flap is one of the best ways of repairing the injury, since a flap retains its own blood supply.
 This allows for more rapid healing.
 A skin graft can also close the wound.
 Living or artificial skin may be used.

 Keep pressure off the affected area.

 Keep the sutures clean.

 Watch for signs of impaired healing, such as a change in wound color or abnormal drainage.